How to Generate Investor Report PDFs from Airtable Data

 Method 3: Native Document Automation with TypeFlow

 Use a dedicated document automation tool that integrates directly with Airtable.
 Create templates in Google Docs with {{variables}}, map them to your Airtable fields, and generate reports in bulk or on autopilot.
+This is the same template approach used for property brochures and lease agreements.

 This guide focuses on Method 3 - the most efficient approach for recurring investor reports.